 Shifting of potassium to the extracellular compartment

 High levels of glucose around the cell extract water out of the cells.
-If the water is accompanied by the movement of potassium in the same direction this leads to hyperkalemia.
+If the water is accompanied by the movement of potassium in the same direction, this leads to hyperkalemia.
 It is seen in diabetic patients with ketoacidosis who have a compromised renal excretory mechanism.

 The shift may also occur with the destruction of cells freeing the intracellular potassium.
-This is seen in
+This is seen in cases of: